-If you’ve invested in Business Executive Coaching, chances are you may not be using your coach in this particular way.
+If you’ve invested in Business Coaching, chances are you may not be using your coach in this particular way.
 While you may have sought out a coach for ongoing feedback, it’s easy to get sidelined with projects or other "fires" and forget that you still need to develop ongoing communication with your coach to see the maximum benefit.
 Even if you think you know the answer, it's always a great tool to bounce it off your business coach first!

 To help make the most out of your relationship, consider some of the best questions you can ask your coach each month.
 Even if you don’t have a specific problem you need help with, these questions can guide you toward new strategies and ongoing improvement.

 Where Do You See My Strengths and Weaknesses?